Sheweny/.github/profile/README.md

 #### ✨ Future

-Today several are already using Sheweny and we want to continue development in order to always offer interesting and innovative features.
+Today several bots are already using Sheweny and we want to continue development in order to always offer interesting and innovative features.

 #### 🌍 Contribution